Europe, others weigh risks of West African flights

 It can take up to 21 days before a person infected with Ebola starts to show symptoms that can be found in airport screening tests.
 During that period, an individual carrying Ebola can get a flight to anywhere in the world and fall ill later — as happened with a Liberian man who developed Ebola and died in the U.S. this week.

 Departing passengers in Africa are being screened.
-U.S. officials said they will soon start screening arrivals from the affected countries.
+U.S. officials have started screening arrivals from the affected countries as well.
 European governments so far have held off, even though it's conceded infected passengers could arrive undetected.
 If someone gets sick in Europe, they are hoping to focus on quick response in advanced isolation wards like the one at Frankfurt, Germany's University Clinic — not far from its international airport.

 As a major hub for travel to West Africa, Casablanca airport functions as a gateway to the rest of the world.
 Thursday morning's arrivals board included flights from the Ebola-hit cities of Monrovia, Liberia and Freetown, Sierra Leone, among others.
 Besides Royal Air Maroc, Air France and Brussels Air also still fly to and from West Africa.

 Travel bans aren't the way to go, says a top WHO official.

 "You can stop a direct flight, but you can never stop people from moving," either by connecting through other cities or crossing land borders, said Dr. Isabelle Nuttal from the World Health Organization.

 The U.N. health agency is not asking countries to have people screened when they arrive on a flight.
 Nuttal warned that on-arrival screening could lead to a false sense of security, when the key step is that doctors "need to ask people where they have been."